 Churches conduct many Bible studies.
 Some studies focus on specific topics, such as forgiveness in relationships, the sin of greed, or resisting temptation.
 Others have a more general focus.

 Surveys are an easy way to get feedback about Bible studies.
 It is important to include Bible study survey questions that cover a variety of topics.
 As well as measuring the impact, gathering data about attendees is also valuable in planning the next course.
-This data can include participant characteristics and demographics, as well as attendance, engagement, feedback and satisfaction.
+This data can include participant characteristics and demographics, as well as church attendance, engagement, feedback and satisfaction.

 How to deliver a survey for an online church newsletter

 Online church newsletters aren't just for pastors to give updates on recent sermons.
 Many churches use them to reach people who don't regularly attend their services.
 These newsletters can be a great way to share your church's mission, vision and values.
 Pastors and church leaders can also use them to share important news and reminders about Bible studies.

 You'll need an online form to send a survey through this medium to gather data.
 You can use a free service like SurveyMonkey or Google Forms.

 If you wish to send the survey individually, you will need to create a spreadsheet of email addresses and send the survey URL to these recipients.
 But often, churches include the link within the newsletter content.
 Once the form has been filled out, you can import the answers into your church member database.

 Survey links aren't limited to just newsletters.
 It can be shared on social media and church website blogs as well.

 Surveys represent another area of pain for churches.
 Many organizations are under-resourced for surveys, making it harder to get everyone to complete them, and surveys have a reputation for being dull or even annoying.
 So, when churches do include surveys, many hold off on including them until later in the quarterly or bimonthly newsletter.